Some characterization results on classical and free Poisson thinning: Abstract

 \section{Abstract}

 Poisson thinning is an elementary result in probability, which is of great importance in the theory of Poisson point processes.
-In this article, we record a couple of characterisation results on Poisson thinning.
-We also consider \emph{free Poisson thinning}, the free probability analogue of Poisson thinning, which arises naturally as a high-dimensional asymptotic analogue of Cochran's theorem from multivariate statistics on the ``Wishart-ness'' of quadratic functions of Gaussian random matrices.
-The main difference between classical and free Poisson thinning is that, in the former, the involved Poisson random variable can have an arbitrary mean, whereas, in the free version, the ``mean'' of the relevant free Poisson variable must be $1$.
-We prove similar characterisation results for free Poisson thinning and note their implications in the context of Cochran's theorem.
+In this article, we record a couple of characterization results on Poisson thinning.
+We also consider several free probability analogues of Poisson thinning, which we collectively dub as \emph{\fpois{} thinning}, and prove characterization results for them, similar to the classical case.
+One of these \fpois{} thinning procedures arises naturally as a high-dimensional asymptotic analogue of Cochran's theorem from multivariate statistics on the ``Wishart-ness'' of quadratic functions of Gaussian random matrices.
+We note the implications of our characterization results in the context of Cochran's theorem.
+We also prove a free probability analogue of Craig's theorem, another well-known result in multivariate statistics on the independence of quadratic functions of Gaussian random matrices.